What is phishing?

 Common red flags

-- Unexpected message demanding action
+- Unexpected message demanding quick action

 Email phishing